 Midwest Book Reviews

-The Midwest Book Review services is free for print books but has a $50 fee for ebooks, ARCs and uncorrected proofs.
+The Midwest Book Review services are free for print books but have a $50 fee for ebooks, ARCs, and uncorrected proofs.

 Publisher’s Weekly Select